A combination of the old and the new

 As well as shopping and exploring the town’s history there are many wonderful things to see and do in and around Totnes.
 You can enjoy river trips on the Dart, discover one of the towns museums, visit Totnes Castle, take a ride on a steam railway or visit one of the many art galleries.

-If you love wine and cheese, then a visit to Sharpham Vineyard is the perfect day out – set on the banks of the River Dart, enjoy a tour of the winery and taste its award winning local produce.
+If you love wine and cheese, then a visit to Sandridge Barton Vineyard, down river from Stoke Gabriel, is the perfect day out, enjoy a tour of the winery and taste its award winning local produce.
 For the kids, enjoy days out at Totnes Rare Breeds Farm, Pennywell Farm, China Blue or take a canoe trip up the River Dart.

 The area around Totnes is stunning and there are a number of walks leading from the town which explore the river banks and surrounding countryside.
-To the North West of Totnes is Dartington, home to Dartington Hall Estate, with its historic house, listed gardens, barn cinema and shops.
+To the North West of Totnes is Dartington, home to Dartington Trust, with the beautiful estate providing a perfect backdrop to its centre for progressive learning, listed gardens, barn cinema and shops.

 Local Food and Drink